gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_AWS_BACKUP.md

 14. Check the `Copy tags to snapshots` checkbox
 15. Do not check `Enable auto minor version upgrade` checkbox
 16. Do not check `Enable deletion protection` checkbox
-17. Click `Restore to point in time` button
+17. Click `Restore to point in time` button.
+This will lead you back to the `Databases` RDS console page where it will show a `Creating` status for your RDS instance.
-18. When the RDS instance has been created then you will need to manually add its tags:
+18. When the RDS instance has status `Available` then you will need to manually add its tags:
 * Environment = live
 * Owner = gigadb